eventEmitter/ee-soa-transport-rewrite/Readme.md

 #ee-soa-transport-rewrite
 Middleware to modify requests sent to a service.
 This module is under heavy development.

+Todo: Wrap all in a middleware
+Todo: Add url rewrites
+Todo: Add placeholders in rules
 Todo: The rule chaining happens "in place" which means the initial rewrite is modified when chained.
 This should be changed.

 ##Rewrites